dtt101/superhero/README.md

 ## TODO

  * Test quality
+ * Add load more button which uses offset query string flag
  * Add comics for characters to detail page
  * Add events for characters to detail page
  * About content